Frank Joseph Zirbel: Life

 Frank Joseph Zirbel was born in Green Bay, Wisconsin in 1947.
 In 1970, he graduated from the University of Wisconsin–Madison, with a bachelor of arts degree in Philosophy.
 His first group show dates back to 1973 at Edgewood Orchard Gallery in Door County, Wisconsin.
 More than 70 group and several one-man shows have followed.
-Since 1977, he has made Chicago his home base.

-Zirbel moved to New York in November, 1986 (upon encouragement by his East Village N.Y. art dealer, Joseph Sipos – Helio Gallery).
-In New York, he resided in the Times Square Hotel, 255 W.43rd St. While in New York he struck up a friendship with the N.Y. artist Chaim Koppleman who let him start using his Soho etching studio as a place to work.
-In mid-summer 1987, Zirbel returned to Chicago.
+He lived in Chicago from 1977, and moved to New York 1986.